animesh-s/personal-website/content/post/product_understanding/index.md

 ---
-title: Powered by AI: Advancing product understanding and building new shopping experiences
+title: Powered by AI - Advancing product understanding and building new shopping experiences
 subtitle: We’ve built and deployed GrokNet, a universal computer vision system designed for shopping.
 It can identify fine-grained product attributes across billions of photos — in different categories, such as fashion, auto, and home decor.

 # Summary for listings and search engines